 How to use Flashcards to Boost Creative Thinking

 When dealing with original ideas, fixed structures like flashcards may seem useless, but their randomness is a gold mine.
 Since they are generally used randomly — to split the artificial correspondence our brain creates between following arguments on a book — the technique is perfect for imagination.

-As a matter of fact, randomness is the basis of our creative brain.
+Randomness is the basis of our creative brain.
 In an annual meeting for the Advancement of Science, Roger Carpenter and his team reported how brain cells answer differently to stimuli.
-In particular, even for a flashlight, each flash is analyzed by different cluster cells, which leads to mixed reactions.
+Specifically, even for a flashlight, each flash is analyzed by different cluster cells, which leads to mixed reactions.